bekce/bekce.github.io/_posts/2016-06-06-automated-integration-testing-casperjs-spring-boot.md

 ### Complete example

-I've also prepared a complete ready-to-run example project in [Github](https://github.com/bekce/automated-casperjs-it-demo).
+I've also prepared a [complete ready-to-run example project on Github](https://github.com/bekce/automated-casperjs-it-demo).
 Please give it a star if you like it!

 Good luck!